 About Ryan Oelke

-Ryan Oelke is a co-founder of Buddhist Geeks and founder of Awakening in Life.
+Ryan Oelke is a co-founder and teacher at Buddhist Geeks and a Senior Teacher of The Realization Process.
 He has an MSEd in counseling psychology and is contemplative teacher of awakening, healing, and embodiment.
-He has 18 years experience in meditation, particularly in the Tibetan Buddhist and Dzogchen lineages, he is a Buddhist Geeks teacher, and is a fully certified teacher in Judith Blackstone’s Realization Process.
+He has 20 years experience in meditation, particularly in the Tibetan Buddhist and Dzogchen lineages.
 Ryan teaches meditation and a way of living dedicated to revealing natural presence and awakening in each moment of our lives, regardless of how it appears to us.
-He lives in the beautiful mountains of Asheville, NC with his partner Alyssa and stepdaughter Fiona.